dansleboby/ZoomPHP-sdk/docs/Api/AccountsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$account_id = "account_id_example"; // string | The account ID.
+$account_id = 'account_id_example'; // string | The account ID.
-$option = "option_example"; // string | `meeting_authentication`: Use this query parameter to view [meeting authentication configuration](https://support.zoom.us/hc/en-us/articles/360037117472-Authentication-Profiles-for-Meetings-and-Webinars) applied on the account.<br>`recording_authentication`: Use this query parameter to view [recording authentication configuration](https://support.zoom.us/hc/en-us/articles/360037756671-Authentication-Profiles-for-Cloud-Recordings) applied on the account.<br> `security`: Use this query parameter to view security settings such as password requirements for user login, two factor authentication etc., applied on the account.<br>
+$option = 'option_example'; // string | `meeting_authentication`: Use this query parameter to view [meeting authentication configuration](https://support.zoom.us/hc/en-us/articles/360037117472-Authentication-Profiles-for-Meetings-and-Webinars) applied on the account.<br>`recording_authentication`: Use this query parameter to view [recording authentication configuration](https://support.zoom.us/hc/en-us/articles/360037756671-Authentication-Profiles-for-Cloud-Recordings) applied on the account.<br> `security`: Use this query parameter to view security settings such as password requirements for user login, two factor authentication etc., applied on the account.<br>

 try {
     $result = $apiInstance->accountSettings($account_id, $option);